Understanding the New QMSR

 Purpose

-The QMSR is designed to align with international quality management system standards, such as ISO 13485:2016, while also addressing specific regulatory requirements for medical devices in the U.S. It emphasizes a risk-based approach to quality management and focuses on continuous improvement and patient safety.
+The new regulation is designed to align with international quality management system standards, such as ISO 13485:2016, while also addressing specific regulatory requirements for medical devices in the U.S. It emphasizes a risk-based approach to quality management and focuses on continuous improvement and patient safety.

 Implementation Time Frame